Advanced usage¶

 The custom library function correctly prints the values of the first argument.

-Frida has code writers to generate machine code directly to memory at a specific address for x86, x64 and ARM.
+Frida has code writers to write machine code directly to memory at a specific address for x86, x64, ARM and MIPS.
 We can use this to write instructions directly to memory at a given address as we have seen before when NOPing instructions.

-In order to see how this works we have this easy program to test with:
+In order to see how this works we have this easy program to play with:

 #include <stdio.h>